 The time of year for pruning roses depends on where you live.
 It is a good idea to prune back long canes in the fall before winter winds and storms can cause windrock or loosening of the roots.
 You can also avoid damage or breakage of long canes if they are slightly cut back at this time.
 Usually the best time to prune is in the early spring just as you see the new growth beginning to bud.
 A word of caution: pruning too early may cause buds to start growing in mild weather only to be killed by a late frost.
 Pruning too late may weaken the plant, as the sap will have already begun to flow and pruning would cause loss of sap.
 You must be the judge of the correct time in your particular area and climactic condition.
 You can be safe to prune when all chance of freezing is past.
 The exceptions to this are Ramblers, which are pruned once they have finished blooming in late summer or early fall.
 Gardeners in Northern climates sometimes wait until the Forsythia blooms in their area before they feel it is safe to prune.

-shape the growth and health of your rose.
-Correct pruning encourages
+opportunity to shape the growth and health of your rose.
+Correct

-vigorous blooming and healthy new shoots from the bud union.
+pruning encourages vigorous blooming and healthy new shoots from the

-Removing old, dead and damaged wood allows the plant to direct its
+bud union.
+Removing old, dead and damaged wood allows the plant to

-energies into producing healthy new canes from the bud union.
+direct its energies into producing healthy new canes from the bud

-Pruning is also important in warmer weather climates as it induces
+union.
+Pruning is also important in warmer weather climates as it

-the plant into a kind of dormancy, which is something that cold
+induces the plant into a kind of dormancy, which is something that

-weather plants automatically receive in the winter.
-If you remember
+cold weather plants automatically receive in the winter.
+If you

-that pruning is an annual process of renewal, you wonít go wrong.
+remember that pruning is an annual process of renewal, you wonít go

-Roses are very tough plants, able to withstand all kinds of neglect
+wrong.
+Roses are very tough plants, able to withstand all kinds of

-and abuse.
-Donít be afraid to prune, just go ahead and start to
+neglect and abuse.
+Donít be afraid to prune, just go ahead and start

 and a bounty of sweet smelling roses!